K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Methods

-To illustrate the necessity for the proposed method, synthetic data are generated and analyzed via standard Principal Components Analysis (PCA), Angular-distance K-Means, and the proposed clustering method.
-The results are shown in \Cref{subsec:synth_results}.

-On the basis that none of the methods being compared are sensitive to correlations between specific indices / samples of the TD signals, randomly generated synthetic data are used.
-Additionally, it is the \emph{angle} between vectors / signals that matters.
-It can be verified that the \emph{ordering} of indices has no impact on angle by considering permutation matrices \cite{zhang2011matrix}, which can be used to permute the signal / vector indices, but do not cause the \emph{angle} between vectors to change because permutation matrices are orthogonal.
-Ground truth prototype signals are first generated, then scaled (including negatives) versions with added noise are used to generate synthetic data.
-Additionally, background noise (zero-signal with added noise) is included.
-To improve visual interpretability, to appear similar to TD signals, temporal correlations are introduced to the prototypes using a first-order auto-regressive model \cite{kirchgassner2012introduction}.

-When analyzing the results of each method, the learned features (either centroids or principal components) are compared to the ground truth prototypes.
-Additionally, in the case of clustering, membership is compared to the ground truth class membership of the data-points.

-Finally, the proposed method is applied to real-world data, collected from a PARS microscope.
-Centroids (representative features) are learned and then are used to extract feature amplitudes from the TD signals of the PARS image.
-These results are shown in \Cref{subsec:real_PARS_results}.

-Briefly, feature amplitude extraction is achieved by performing a change of basis on the TD signals.
-Given a set of feature vectors, $\mathscr{F}=\{\myVec{f}_i\}$, as in \Cref{eq:modelb}, the TD signals can be expressed as a weighted sum of the feature vectors plus a residual term:
+Feature amplitude extraction is achieved by performing a change of basis on the TD signals.
+Given the set of feature vectors, $\mathscr{F}=\{\myVec{f}_i\}$, resulting from \Cref{alg:NickKMeans}, the TD signals can be expressed as a weighted sum of the feature vectors plus a residual term:

 Arranging the feature vectors as matrix columns, forming a matrix of features, $F = \big[\myVec{f}_1 \mid \myVec{f}_2 \mid ...\big]$, the preceding expression then becomes $\TDInd{j} = F \myVec{\alpha}_j + \myVec{r}_j$.
 To solve for the vector of feature weights, $\myVec{\alpha}$, the pseudo-inverse \cite{fieguth2010statistical} of $F$ is used, thus, $\myVec{\alpha}_j = F^{+} \TDInd{j}$.